cycle/docs/docs/en/database/connect.md

 ));
 ```

+> **Note**
 > This approach can be useful to test your application using database mocks.
 Attention, DBAL would not allow you to
 > overwrite already exists database, you must explicitly configure empty `DatabaseManager`.